rishabh2015/fluttervsreactnative/README.md

 3. cd to the "server" folder
 4. npm install (You only need to do this once)
 5. npm run setup
-This will create a new mongoDB database called 'daam' and load it up with realistic-looking data.
+This will create a new mongoDB database called 'dummy' and load it up with realistic-looking data.
 You only need to do this one time, but feel free to do it as many times as you like to refresh the database.

 ## To run the node/Express web server